MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 !!! bug Codeblock script updates are slow when using FBS
     Many creators report that edits to codeblock scripts in an FBS world take a long time to sync/update in the scripting UI, greatly slowing development speed.

-### Asset Templates
+### Scripts and Template Assets

-It is _highly_ advised to use FBS when using asset templates.
-Asset templates have UI support for identifying when asset definition updates are needed because of version changes to FBS scripts, and for pulling in version updates of FBS scripts to worlds that have instantiated asset templates.
+It is _highly_ advised to use FBS when using [template assets](#template-asset).
+Template assets have UI support for identifying when asset definition updates are needed because of version changes to FBS scripts, and for pulling in version updates of FBS scripts to worlds that have instantiated template assets.

 ## Script File Execution